tcassar-diss/report/plan.md

 - Is it possible to create smaller, more specific filters for an application?
     - SysPart: "_temporal_" filter for setup/steady state phases of server applications
-- Proposed research: create a "_spacial_" filter which accounts for where in a process's address space a system call originated.
+- Proposed research: create a "_spatial_" filter which accounts for where in a process's address space a system call originated.
 - Conceptually nice way to break up an application: apply a bespoke filter to each file-backed portion of the process's virtual address space.

+- Create a PoC `addrfilter` which accepts a set of whitelists, mapping dynamically linked libraries to a set of system calls that they are allowed to make

 ### Challenges

-- Generating a per-library whitelists
+- Generating per-library whitelists
 - Identifying system call invocation sites
-    - 'rp' will point to 'libc' wrapper: not meaninful
+    - 'rp' will point to `libc` wrapper: not meaningful
 - Avoiding TOCTOU issues
     - Map return pointer with files in address space synchronously; otherwise address space, backing files, can all change